gobloggerid/gosquad-release/README.md

 - 1 CPU core (more is better)
 - 1 GB free RAM (more is better)
 - Ubuntu 24.04 or newer (binary built for 24.04)
+- Or Debian 11 or newer (binary built for 11)
 - Internet connection

 **Read before you start**